What one horticulturist has to say about pesticide residue on produce

 Pritts said none of that is meant to dissuade people from buying organic produce, as long as they can afford it and recognize that scientists haven't found any major nutritional benefits.

-If you buy conventionally-grown fruits and veggies, washing them can help remove dirt and bugs, but it won't remove pesticide residue.
+If you buy conventionally grown fruits and vegetables, washing them can help remove dirt and bugs, but it won't remove pesticide residue.
 "The residues are inside the cells and they're there to stay," he said.

 In his own life, Pritts is part of an organic CSA (community-supported agriculture) programwhere he lives.
 He likes that the farmer uses natural harvesting methods, but says that's not why he signed up.